vicmil-kth-studier/Modsim24_CubeCollision3D/README.md

 A library that I have developed to help with graphics, testing and debugging.
 The project is built upon OpenGL and SDL.

 ### Dependencies
-All the external dependencies of the project, such as other libraries that need to be downloaded.
+All the external dependencies of the project, such as other libraries that need to be downloaded if you want to compile everything yourself.
 See Dependencies/README.md for more info

 ### Resources
 Contains some images and such for my blog